 - “As early as possible, initiate a process of identifying the potential impact of business restructuring activity on employees, including human rights impacts”

 So far we have been using the example of organizational restructuring.
 However, the same ethical principle of social inclusion and engagement also applies to other changes that may have less quantum of impact.
-Change initiatives include anything from implementing a new technology system, change a process, introducing a new product, changing a customer policy, or a new marketing campaign.
+Change initiatives include anything from implementing a new technology system, changing a process, introducing a new product, changing a customer policy, or a new marketing campaign.

 We need to apply the same ethical principle to any of these changes.
 Change Managers will already call out that these are basic change principles they already use.
 For many organizations, this may be a wake-up call that identifying the change impacts and engaging with those impacted is not a nice to have, but an ethical obligation for any ethical organization.

 Most organizations are not experiencing just one change initiative, but a series of changes that overlap one another.
-The obligation and challenge for larger organizations is how to assess the change impacts on employees and customers across the board, versus initiative by initiative.
-From this view and understanding of the collective impacts, the organization can then form a better plan on how to effectively engage, involve and inform the impacted employee and customer groups.
+The obligation and challenge for larger organizations are how to assess the change impacts on employees and customers across the board, versus initiative by initiative.
+From this view and understanding of the collective impacts, the organization can then form a better plan on how to effectively engage, involve, and inform the impacted employee and customer groups.
 Using an online tool to form a visual of the impacts of multiple changes on these stakeholder groups is a great way to use data to plan effectively.
 The Change Compass is one example.

 To conclude, organizations need to think hard about their ethical practices, not just those impacts on the customers but also on employees.
-When we think human rights and social inclusion we usually think of disadvantaged groups such as minorities.
+When we think of human rights and social inclusion we usually think of disadvantaged groups such as minorities.
 However, the principles are just as applicable in a change context.
 How do we ensure that organizations are accountable for their ethical practices toward employees?
 Many forward-thinking organizations are already starting to take note and have committed to formal standards and practices to adhere to.